PriscillaReboucas/PriscillaReboucas/README.md

 - 👋 Hi, I’m @PriscillaReboucas
-- 🌱 I’m currently learning JavaScript, TypeScript, React and REST API
 - 💞️ I’m a Full Stack Developer at School of applied technology <Salt/> https://www.salt.dev/sv-SE
+- 🌱 I have been focusing on: JavaScript, TypeScript, React and REST API.
 - 📫 How to reach me: priscillabreboucas@gmail.com

 <!---